Forget-It-All: Multi-Concept Machine Unlearning via Concept-Aware Neuron Masking: Introduction

 In this paper, we propose \underline{\textbf F}orget-\underline{\textbf I}t-\underline{\textbf A}ll (\textbf{FIA}), a training free framework that can simultaneously forget \emph{arbitrary sets of concepts} while retaining the model’s generative quality (as shown in Figure~\ref{fig:c1}).
-FIA first introduces \emph{Contrastive Concept Saliency} to quantify each weight connection’s contribution to a target concept.
-It then identifies \emph{Concept-Sensitive Neurons} by aggregating their responses across denoising timesteps to capture temporal consistency and ranking them within and across channels to capture spatial importance, ensuring that only neurons reliably tied to the target concept are selected.
-Finally, FIA constructs per concept masks from the identified neurons and designs a multi concept mask fusion strategy that introduces \emph{Concept-Agnostic Neurons}, which respond broadly across many concepts and are preserved to maintain generative quality, while pruning only those neurons that are truly specific to the target concepts.
+FIA introduces \emph{Contrastive Concept Saliency} to quantify each weight connection’s contribution to a target concept.
+It identifies \emph{Concept-Sensitive Neurons} by aggregating neuron responses across denoising timesteps and ranking them channel-wise and cross-channel, ensuring reliable association with the target concept.
+Finally, FIA constructs per-concept masks and applies a multi-concept fusion strategy that preserves \emph{Concept-Agnostic Neurons}, which respond broadly across concepts to maintain generative quality, while pruning concept-specific neurons.
 FIA requires neither fine-tuning nor concept mapping, and operates with only a small set of easily controlled parameters.
 Its plug-and-play design makes it rapidly deployable across diverse unlearning tasks.
 We conducted comprehensive experiments on various datasets to evaluate FIA’s effectiveness in three distinct unlearning scenarios: (1) \emph{multi‑object unlearning}; (2) \emph{multi‑artist-style unlearning}; (3) \emph{explicit content unlearning}.
 Our experimental results demonstrate that FIA consistently outperforms state‑of‑the‑art approaches across a range of unlearning tasks.
 The key contributions of our work are threefold:

 \begin{itemize}[leftmargin=1.5em, itemsep=1pt, topsep=1.5pt] \item We present a novel perspective that connects model sparsity with multi-concept unlearning, where each concept corresponds to a distinct neuron mask.
 To the best of our knowledge, this is the first work to explore multi-concept unlearning through unstructured neuron masking, enabling fine-grained control over concept forgetting. \item The proposed FIA multi-concept unlearning framework is training-free and works in a plug-and-play paradigm.
 It uncovers and exploits two distinct types of neurons: concept-sensitive neurons, which are selectively pruned to remove target concepts, and concept-agnostic neurons, which are preserved to maintain generative quality. \item We demonstrate that FIA generalizes across tasks.
 We conduct extensive experiments on multiple unlearning tasks, showing FIA achieves state-of-the-art unlearning performance at under 0.3\% overall sparsity.
 Such robust performance paves the way for more regulated T2I applications. \end{itemize}